KSchopmeyer/smipyping/docs/smiclisubcommands.rst

    establishes that the smicli can connect to the server and that the expected namespace and class exist.

    This command returns a number of possible errors for exception responses indicating the type of error received.
-See WBEM server :ref:`WBEM server error codes` for details of the error codes.
+See :ref:`WBEM server error codes` for details of the error codes.

 2. **explorer:** - Command group to explore providers.
 This group provides commands